Zauriel: Fictional character biography

 Zauriel was an angel of the Eagle Host, one of the four hosts of Heaven, the others being Human, Bull and Lion.
-Since the dawn of creation, Zauriel served the Presence (God) as a guardian angel, protecting the souls of countless women, including Cleopatra, Mona Lisa, and Joan of Arc.
-He later falls in love with one of his assignments, a woman with a boyfriend from San Francisco.
-At about the same time, Zauriel accidentally learns of the secret plans of Asmodel, King-Angel of the Bull Host and one of the generals of Heaven's armies, and a legion of Bull Angels attempting to succeed where Lucifer failed by overthrowing the Presence.
+Since the dawn of creation, Zauriel served the Presence (God) as a guardian angel, watching over the souls of women including Cleopatra, Mona Lisa, and Joan of Arc.

+Sometime during the 20th century of Earth, Zauriel becomes infatuated with his current assignment, an unnamed woman living in San Francisco.
+He then accidentally learns of the secret plans of Asmodel, King-Angel of the Bull Host and one of the generals of Heaven's armies, to succeed where Lucifer failed by overthrowing the Presence.

-In an attempt to be with his true love and escape Asmodel's wrath, Zauriel pleaded his case before the four King-Angels, one of which was Asmodel, expressing his desire to abandon his position in Heaven as a guardian angel and seek his love on Earth.
-The King-Angels rejected his notion and sent him spiralling toward Earth in a blaze that captured the attention of Martian Manhunter of the Justice League.
-His descent resulted in Zauriel becoming mortal.
+Realizing that he had no other means of exposing Asmodel's treachery, Zauriel requested an audience with his fellow hosts and asked for their blessing to explore his newfound feelings of love.
+Regarding this as heresy, the King-Angels stripped Zauriel of his command and sent him spiraling towards Earth in a blaze that captured the attention of Martian Manhunter.
+Zauriel was able to retain his angelic gifts, but having been cast out of Paradise, he was now fully mortal.

-Upon reaching Earth, Zauriel immediately found that a group of Bull Angels had followed him down, adopting temporary mortal flesh granted by Asmodel himself, in an attempt to hunt him down and kill him before he could inform Heaven of their plot.
+Upon reaching Earth, Zauriel discovered that a group of Bull Angels had been sent to Earth disguised by Asmodel in human flesh with orders to kill him before he could warn the Presence.
 Zauriel met with the JLA and together they fought back against the angelic invasion.
 Zauriel saved Aquaman's life at this point by vaporizing a Bull Angel with his Sonic Flash.

-Asmodel then appeared on the scene.
-He brought a massive angelic chariot with him that slowly crushed San Francisco as it descended.
+Asmodel then personally led his army down to Earth in a golden chariot, which began to crush all of San Francisco beneath it as it descended.
 Wonder Woman helped Zauriel slow the ship.
-Aquaman told the Flash (Wally West) how Zauriel defeated the Bull Angel earlier, and together with the help of Green Lantern (Kyle Rayner), they discerned the angels' weaknesses and managed to defeat them.

-The JLA was impressed and Zauriel is later invited to join the JLA during their first major recruitment drive as the team's magical expert.
+Aquaman told the Flash (Wally West) how Zauriel defeated the Bull Angel earlier, and together with the help of Green Lantern (Kyle Rayner), they discerned the angels' weaknesses and managed to defeat them, forcing Asmodel to retreat.
+Zauriel was subsequently invited by the League to become their resident magic expert during one of their first major recruitment drives.